This post contains affiliate links. As an amazon associate I earn from qualifying purchases.

 7. Side Walks ..etc.

 These types of POTL townhouses are basically falls under freehold townhouses category, but are different from the typical condo townhouses.
-The latter have more common elements areas, like concierge, Library, Spa, Swimming pools, Fitness center, Card Room, Billiards Room, Tennis Courts, Party Room, etc., and therefore have more fee as well.
-To take care of all these, funds are needed so that timely repairs are carried out.
+The condo Townhouses have more common elements areas, like concierge, Library, Spa, Swimming pools, Fitness center, Card Room, Billiards Room, Tennis Courts, Party Room, etc., and therefore have more fee.

 As a buyer, one must know that this type of property is permanently “tied” to the land of the common elements condominium, meaning the property cannot be sold separately from its interest in the condo corporation